 The subject of this little fugue by the fifteen-year old Mendelssohn may have been based on that of the spurious fugue F 18.06S published by Clementi in 1803; see Todd (1990).

 Based on F 2.28, monstrously extended along the lines of a Bach passacaille or chaconne, and then arranged for piano in the manner of Franz Liszt.
-Respighi also arranged a "Toccata e Fuga in la minore per organo" (Milan: Ricordi, 1918) and a "Preludio a Fuga in sol minore per organo"" (Milan: Ricordi, 1918).
+Respighi also arranged a "Toccata e Fuga in la minore per organo" (Milano: Ricordi, 1918) and a "Preludio a Fuga in sol minore per organo."

-ALFREDO CASELLA, Girolamo Frescobaldi, Ricercari, canzoni e altri pezzi per organo e cembalo, ed.
-Alfredo Casella.
+ALFREDO CASSELLA, Girolamo Frescobaldi, Ricercari, canzoni e altri pezzi per organo e cembalo, ed.
+Alfredo Cassella.
 I classici della musica italiana 12.
 Milan: Istituto editoriale italiano, 1919.

 A straightforward edition.